 “That attire is really Dasai (lame), so you should go and change.”

-Kimoi is the abbreviation of 気持ち悪い (Kimochiwarui) that is used when something is terrible, disgusting, gross or unpleasant.
+Kimoi is the abbreviation of 気持ち悪い (Kimochiwarui), which is used when something is horrible, disgusting, disgusting, or unpleasant.

 (Sore wa kimoi kara yametekure.)